Celestial Insights: Navigating Social Struggles with Astrology

 The 7th House: One-on-One Relationships

-• Neptune in the 7th House: Neptune in the 7th house can create an idealistic or sometimes unrealistic approach to relationships.
-Individuals with this placement may have a tendency to idealize their partners or fall into patterns of self-sacrifice in relationships.
+• Neptune in the 7th House: This placement can create an idealistic or sometimes unrealistic approach to relationships.
+People with this placement may tend to idealize their partners or fall into patterns of self-sacrifice in relationships.
 Social challenges may arise when the individual struggles to see their relationships clearly or when they become disillusioned by unmet expectations.
-Boundaries can also be an issue with Neptune in the 7th house, leading to confusion or vulnerability in partnerships.
+Boundaries can also be a problem with Neptune in the 7th house, which can lead to confusion or vulnerability in partnerships.

 The 11th House: Friendships and Social Networks